26,260,582 (July 2018 est.)

 August 7, 1960

-Coffee, Cocoa, Banana, Pineapple, Palm Oil, Cotton, Fish, Tropical Wood
+Coffee, Cocoa, Bananas, Pineapples, Palm Oil, Cotton, Fish, Timber, Petroleum

 Côte d’Ivoire was inhabited in the Neolithic era and possibly earlier, although the humid climate has effaced most traces of the country’s earliest civilizations.
 Portuguese explorers arrived in the early 1600s, and French missionaries landed near the Gold Coast (Ghana) border in 1637.
 European contact was limited until the 19th century, mainly due to inhospitable geography along the coastline.
 Akan peoples fleeing the Asante Empire in Ghana invaded the area in the 1750s, and are the largest ethnic group in Côte d’Ivoire today.
 In 1843—44, France sent Admiral Bouët-Willaumez to sign a treaty with the local kings and establish a protectorate.
 The colony became part of French West Africa and was governed from Paris until the end of World War II.
 Félix Houphouët-Boigny founded the first indigenous political party in 1944 (Syndicat Agricole Africain) and later its offshoot, the Parti Démocratique de la Côte d’Ivoire.
 He became the country’s first president when France ceded control in 1960.